-- Disqualification: this penalty may only be given by the Stewards and in consultation with the Race Director - 40.3 Basically all penalties will be inflicted on the competition number, which means not the individual driver but the complete team.
+- Besides the list of penalties as per ISC only the Stewards have the authority to disqualify a driver and/or team. - 40.3 Basically all penalties will be inflicted on the competition number, which means not the individual driver but the complete team.